imagekit-developer/imagekit-java/README.md

 System.out.println(result.getResponseMetaData().getMap());
 ```

-If the upload is successful, `getMessage()` will be `None`, and the result will be an object of `Result` class that contains the same all the parameters received from ImageKit's servers and `isSuccessful()` will return true.
+If the upload is successful, `getMessage()` will be `None`, and the result will be an object of `Result` class that contains the same all the parameters received from ImageKit's servers, and `isSuccessful()` will return true.

-If the upload fails, `getMessage()` will contain the same error message received from ImageKit's servers and `isSuccessful()` will return false.
+If the upload fails, `getMessage()` will contain the same error message received from ImageKit's servers, and `isSuccessful()` will return false.

 ## File Management

-The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api)
-to manage your files.
+The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api) to manage your files.
 This also returns `error` and `result`, the error will be `None` if API succeeds.

 **1. List & Search Files**

 Accepts an object specifying the parameters to be used to list and search files.
-All parameters specified
-in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed as-is with the
-correct values to get the results.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed as-is with the correct values to get the results.

 ```java
 String[] tags = new String[3];